-Dr. Swing, in a late Wednesday evening lecture at Hershey Hall, talked on "Some of the Essential Qualities of a Divine Book." and did not consider its infallibility or miraculous and divinely inspired origin essential.
+Dr. Swing, in a late Wednesday evening lecture at Hershey Hall, talked on "Some of the Essential Qualities of a Divine Book," and did not consider its infallibility or miraculous and divinely inspired origin essential.
 This view of the Bible is a forward step, and is so far well, but we must confess to a lack of decided point and clear emphasis in his way of looking at these theological follies.
 He discussed miracles as fol-

 The Roman Catholics had gone to the extreme of accepting all as miracles, and they had miracles, and many of them, to this day.
 There were not many miracles, but any there were, were dignified miracles.
-Such things as table-jumping and rapping, or potatoes moving about, were not dignifed.
-There needed to be fewer miracles, and these worthy of a God.
-Christ's miracles were all noble, and of good and immediate results.
-It was not necessary to believe that Adam and Eve were personally taught of God to make clothing: the reason for the miracles. taught of God to make clothing; the reason for the mir-acle was wanting; if they had it come into their hearts, it was only as God had worked since.
-Even in Chicago, year ago, a woman who had been a paralytic had been niraculously" healed.
+But habings as table jumping and rapping, or potatoes moving about, were not dignified.
+There needed to be fewer miracles, and these worthy of gained.
+Choist's miracles were all noble, and of good and immediate results.
+It was no needs any to believe that Adam and Eve were personally laught of God to make clothing the reason for the miracle was wanting; it they had if come into their hearts, it was only as God had worked stuce.
+Even in Chicago, a year ago, a woman who had been a paralytic had been 'miraculously' healed.